Sailboat Charging Systems

 Solar-side connections - mc4 connectors

 MC4 Connectors are the industry standard for watertight, weatherproof connectors.
 They were invented by a German company called Stäubli and have been ubiquitously copied by reputable companies (such as Victron) and companies that are less reputable (like most of the MC4 connectors found on Amazon).
 MC4 connectors require a tool to take apart.
-They also require a crimping tool during initial assembly to crimp the connectors onto the wire you are using to wire you solar panels.
+They require a crimping tool during initial assembly to crimp the ferrules onto the wire you are using to wire you solar panels (see the TOOLS section above).

 Connector Safety